DCwise Insights - How to improve your warehouse operations? 6 practical ideas

 E.g., you have a transport solution that requires to ship in blue boxes.
 Using the "KISSS" principle a brainstorm can lead you to appoint a fix loading bay&/door & hang a "blue box" above the flow or even paint the door blue.
 This will message to all that all boxes loaded should be blue.

 - Following article goes into more depth on the visualization and gives more practical ideas on how to approach this topic.

 👉 Set up the right set of measurements!

 - But important is not to make the (needed) actions dependent of the measurements only.
-Many things can't be measured or the measurement might not be in place yet.
-Make sure this doesn't stop the momentum.
+Many things cannot be measured, or the measurement might not be in place yet.
+Make sure this does not stop the momentum.
 There is nothing wrong with logical decision made from the gut...

 👉 Make sure to have a plan of attack!